-Supplemental rent will be recognised on receipt as a liability in the maintenance reserve.
+Supplemental rent will be recognised on receipt as a liability in the maintenance reserve in the consolidated statement of financial position.

 All amounts not refunded are recorded as lease revenue at lease termination.
 At the beginning of each new lease, accruals for lessor contributions representing net contractual obligations on the part of MAPS to contribute to the lessee's cost of the next planned major maintenance event, expected to occur during the lease, are established.